Loners Motorcycle Club: Early history

-At some point during the 1980s the Loners established a chapter in Saskatoon, Saskatchewan, however it would "Patch-Over" to the Alberta-based Rebels MC, this was seen as very ironic due to the fact that both founders of the club had started a Toronto chapter of the Rebels only to leave it and start the Loners, now they had had one of their chapters patched over by the very club they left.
+At some point during the 1980s the Loners established a chapter in Saskatoon, Saskatchewan.
+However, it would "Patch-Over" to the Alberta-based Rebels MC.
+This was seen as ironic because both founders of the club had started a Toronto chapter of the Rebels only to leave it and start the Loners.
+Now they had had one of their chapters patched over by the very club they left.

-The Loners International President, Jimmy Raso would also eventually begin expand overseas, establishing chapters in the United States as well as additional countries in Europe.
-With his first European chapter opening on 24 December 1985.
-By the 1990s, the Loners had chapters in Woodbridge, Toronto, Vaughan, Richmond Hill, Windsor, London, Amherstburg, Lindsay and Chatham-Kent(which became the London chapter in 1990s).
+The Loners International President, Jimmy Raso would also eventually begin to expand overseas, establishing chapters in the United States as well as additional countries in Europe, with his first European chapter opening on 24 December 1985.
+By the 1990s, the Loners had chapters in Woodbridge, Toronto, Vaughan, Richmond Hill, Windsor, London, Amherstburg, Hamilton, and Chatham-Kent.
 Unusually for a Canadian outlaw biker club by the mid-1980s, the Loners had chapters abroad with one in Portugal and several in Italy, having chapters in Naples, Messina, Salerno, Reggio Calabria, Brolo, Avellino and Isernia.
 The Loners were a successful club under Raso and Lenti's leadership despite the way that other clubs predictably mocked the Loners as "the Losers".
 By the late 1980s, the Loners were the third largest motorcycle club in Ontario, being exceeded only by the Outlaws and Satan's Choice.
-Langton wrote that Lenti was also personally successful in two "industries bikers tend to admire-a stripper/escort talent agency and a tow struck firm".
+Langton wrote that Lenti was also personally successful in two "industries bikers tend to admire-a stripper/escort talent agency and a tow truck firm".

+In 1990, several members of the Satan's Choice Motorcycle Club patched-over and joined the rival Loners.
+At this point the Satan's Choice had begun to see the Loners as a serious threat.
+Over time, the Satan's Choice had lost dozens of members to the Loners.
+Prominent members included, Frank Lenti, Gennaro Raso and Brian Beaucage, one of the inmates involved killings during the 1971 Kingston Penitentiary riot.
+Though Beaucage's membership in the Loners was short lived, as by the late 1980s, he had returned to the Satan's Choice, where he became a member of the Kitchener chapter and later its Oshawa chapter.